-The clinic nurse will call the parent or guardian 24 to 48 hours after the procedure to check on progress, answer questions and address any concerns.
+The clinic nurse will call the you 24 to 48 hours after the procedure to check on progress, answer questions, and address any concerns.
 Your feedback is important to us.
 It helps us provide the best quality care.

 Follow-up clinic care

 Patients generally are asked to return to the clinic several times after the procedure.
 The clinic nurse schedules these appointments following each procedure.